-Locksmith Mike Pixley took three steps into the residence hall when he noticed something was wrong.
-The back door leading out to the patio was propped open and yet the security alarm was not going off.
+Locksmith Mike Pixley took three steps into the dorm when he noticed something was wrong.
+He could see a door was propped open and yet the security alarm was not going off.

 “How did they do that?”
 Pixley wondered, and in an instant he found out.
 Using about 25 cents’ worth of spare parts, some students had figured out a way to bypass the alarm system.
 Could something sinister be afoot?
-No, the students simply wanted easy access to the outdoors on a hot and sunny September afternoon.
+No, the students simply wanted easy access to their patio on a hot and sunny September afternoon.

 “I have to remove this,” Pixley said, disassembling the bypass device, “but I do have to admire their ingenuity.
 Sometimes the students create more work for us, but that’s okay.
 They’re the reason why we’re here.”

 Pixley has been at Middlebury for 26 years, and he has staffed the lock department with Randy Benedict, a fellow locksmith, for all but two of those years.
 Together they have had a hand, literally, on every lock and every key and every door at Middlebury College.